Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 Apart from adorning your abode with the earthy colors, start choosing natural materials over toxic plastic.
 See how your life and health benefits from this little switch.

-Yet while buying aluminum-free cooking ware or glass containers might be investment initially, it saves you money in the long run.
+Yet while buying aluminum-free cooking ware or glass containers might be an investment initially, it saves you money in the long run.
 Moreover, you get to experience the wabi sabi way in your own kitchen or home.

 Just like people, all items deteriorate and get cracked eventually.
 So instead of throwing it away, find a new use for your favorite pot.
-And that’s exactly what wabi sabi can mean for some people – finding a new purpose at different stages of the life.
+And that’s exactly what wabi sabi can mean for some people – finding a new purpose at different stages of life.

 4. Live in a Perfectly Imperfect Balance with Nature

-Wabi sabi teaches that you should live as closely as possible to nature.
+Wabi sabi teaches that you should live as close as possible to nature.
 Although ideal, it’s impossible, at least for some of us.
 First of all, vibrant urban culture is too irresistible for many, including some Japanese, that simply can’t relocate to a rural area.
 Second, many others can’t leave the city because of their jobs.

 Wabi sabi takes into account all of these.
 So if the country life doesn’t suit you for any reasons, bring nature closer to you.
 Nourish your perfectly imperfect connection with nature by growing plants and flowers at home.
 Don’t worry, you don’t need to become an expert gardener and start growing bonsai trees or any other exotic Japanese plants.
 Just stop at your local garden center and pick up any potted plants to your liking.